 The traditional frame material for active wheelchairs is aluminium, which is light and durable.
 There are different "grades" of aluminium, and high end chairs will often feature aircraft-grade aluminium alloys, which are particularly strong - allowing the frame tubing to be thinner, thus saving weight.
 For those using powered add-ons, aluminium is generally considered to be the most suitable frame material.

 Some wheelchairs are available in Titanium too - being a stronger material than aluminium, less of it needs to be used when building the frame, resulting in a lighter wheelchair.
 It doesn't rust or corrode, and has exceptional fatigue resistance - giving you outstanding durability and longevity.
-It also dampens vibration, which is an increasingly prominent consideration - although some manufacturers such as Sunrise Medical no longer make titanium wheelchairs, believing it is too energy inefficient given the higher levels of flex in the frame.
-Titanium is also a more expensive material than aluminium, so titanium wheelchairs can cost significantly more than equivalent aluminium ones.
+It also dampens vibration, which is an increasingly prominent consideration.
+Titanium is also a more expensive material than aluminium, so titanium wheelchairs can cost significantly more than equivalent aluminium ones, such as the titanium ZRA compared to the aluminium equivalent Aero Z.

 As discussed above, if your condition may change over time, we would recommend a model with good levels of adjustability to accommodate this.

 This aspect of wheelchairs is becoming increasingly prominent, particularly for those with spinal injuries and back conditions.
 If you are sitting in your wheelchair for much of the day, the vibrations and impacts from propelling around can have a significant impact on your body.
 The frame material can have an impact on this (for example titanium frames are known for dampening vibration) - however, the frame design is just as important.
-There are wheelchairs close to entering the market (such as Ki Mobility's forthcoming Ethos) that are designed wholly around minimising vibrations, providing a smooth ride and dampening any movements of your body.
+There are wheelchairs such as Ki Mobility's Ethos that are designed wholly around minimising vibrations, providing a smooth ride and dampening any movements of your body.

 If you are transferring forwards, the footrests are the most important consideration.
 Typically a rigid chair will have a fixed front frame with central footplate, while folding chairs have separate swing-away legrests - clearing the space in front of your chair to transfer.
 However, some rigid (e.g. the Life R) and folding chairs (e.g. the Xenon2) have the options for either.
 Additionally, some fixed front frames can have a flip-back footrest that leaves space in front for transfers.